ColinH/Filez/README.md

 ### Deduplicate

-Creates a copy of a directory structure where all identical files are hard links to one of the identical originals.
+Creates a copy of a directory tree where files are hard links to their originals.

+Identical files, as determined by file size and smart or total hash, will hard link to the same inode.

 All available options are shown when invoked without command line arguments.